geogebra/solver-engine/@geogebra/solver-sdk/README.md

 See [semantic-release](https://github.com/semantic-release/semantic-release) for
 details.

+We use the following versioning strategy:

+- feature branches (plut-???-\*): deploys package with pre-release version x.y.z-plut-???.1 and @plut-??? tag.
+- main development branch (main): deploys package as x.y.z with @alpha tag
+- staging (staging): deploys package as x.y.z with @beta tag
+- production (release): deploys package as x.y.z with @latest tag

+The CI will automatically adjust the SDK to point to the right API URL depending on which branch it is on.

 ### Development with respect to Solver Poker

 After making changes to this project, rebuild to update the bundled version of this